ckvj/crypto-analysis/README.md

 # Configuration
 Users should create a config.ini file and populate with below information.
 An example is in the repo at [config.ini](https://github.com/ckvj/crypto-tax/blob/master/config.ini).

-Default filename is 'config.ini' in the same directory, but optional file path can be provided when initializing Sales.
+Default use is labeling file 'config.ini' and locating in the same directory, but optional file path can be provided when initializing Sales.

 Config file has five Sections: